 I am currently on my fourth year of BSc Artificial intelligence and computer science at University of Edinburgh.
-I would like to apply for the position in data science and machine learning post graduate degree in UCL, since the content of this degree is a continuation of my undergraduate subject matter.
+I would like to apply for the position in data science and machine learning post graduate degree in Cambridge, since the content of this degree is a continuation of my undergraduate subject matter.
 I am expecting that I will have a great improvement with my skills in machine learning and data science if I finish this degree.

 My passion to Machine learning was originated from the very classic book Artificial Intelligence: A Modern approach by Stuart Russell and Peter Norvig.
 I read this book by chance when I was a high school student.
 I was deeply attracted by the content from this book, even I was not capable to fully understand everything in the book, but I still managed to build a fundamental and objective concept of AI of my own.
 Thus, I had maintained a strong passion on studying computer science and maths, I studied math, further math and computer science for my A-levels and get A*A*A for these courses.
 Furthermore, in the year of 2016, I saw a YouTube video by 3blue1brown, it was just a brief introduction of MINST, then I was deeply shocked by how the mathematics really a concise language, and how machine learning is capable with recognising patterns and quantify relations etc. And this finally encouraged me to really make the decision to studying data science and machine learning.